Psychology Undergraduate Degree Program

 Industrial / Organizational Psychology Concentration Curriculum – This concentration is recommended for psychology majors who are interested in working in business or industry upon graduation or pursuing further graduate study in industrial organizational psychology.
 This concentration is also appropriate for students seeking understanding of psychological principles as applied to the workforce and those considering pursuing an MBA.

-Select the curriculum corresponding to your catalogue year
+Select the curriculum corresponding to your catalog year

 Required and elective courses offered by the Department of Psychology include these and others: